Rolling (metalworking): Modern rolling

 Modern rolling practice can be attributed to the pioneering efforts of Henry Cort of Funtley Iron Mills, near Fareham in Hampshire, England.
 In 1783, a patent number was issued to Henry Cort for his use of grooved rolls for rolling iron bars.
 With this new design, mills were able to produce 15 times more output per day than with a hammer.
 Although Cort was not the first to use grooved rolls, he was the first to combine the use of many of the best features of various ironmaking and shaping processes known at the time.
 Thus modern writers have called him "father of modern rolling".

 The first rail rolling mill was established by John Birkenshaw at Bedlington Ironworks in Northumberland, England, in 1820, where he produced fish-bellied wrought iron rails in lengths of 15 to 18 feet.
 With the advancement of technology in rolling mills, the size of rolling mills grew rapidly along with the size of the products being rolled.
 One example of this was at The Great Exhibition in London in 1851, where a plate 20 feet long, 3 1/2 feet wide, and 7/16 of an inch thick, and weighing 1,125 pounds, was exhibited by the Consett Iron Company.
 Further evolution of the rolling mill came with the introduction of three-high mills in 1853 used for rolling heavy sections.

+Modern rolling mills have evolved far beyond the early two-high and three-high configurations, with specialized designs suited for specific materials and product requirements.
+Continuous mills are widely used for producing wire rods, bars, and strips, where metal passes through a sequence of rolling stands without interruption, ensuring high production rates and uniform quality.
+Tandem mills, comprising multiple stands operating in series, are commonly used in hot and cold strip rolling to achieve precise thickness control and superior surface finish.
+Universal mills employ both horizontal and vertical rolls, enabling the production of H-beams, rails, and wide plates, with high dimensional accuracy.